fishbotdev/fishbot/README.md

 * **v0.4.0** -- *released **02 May 2026***
     * FishBot now divides its army into 2 main groups ('brigades') with 1 reserve group.
     * FishBot now uses repair facilities, and forward-builds these near active combat brigades.
-    * Production is no longer randomised (and depends on brigade demands instead).
+    * Production is no longer randomised (now depends on current brigade demand).
     * Various construction fixes and improvements (please see [`CHANGELOG.md`](CHANGELOG.md) for a full list of changes).

 * **v0.3.3** -- *released **07 Apr 2026***